 Welcome to the Department of Geosciences at Georgia State University!
 The Department of Geosciences is a multi-disciplinary unit in the College of Arts and Sciences, which is the largest college in the university.
 Faculty members and students in the department draw from the disciplines of geography, geology, and water science to address a range of environmental and social problems.
 The primary aim of the graduate program is to provide you with advanced training in scientific inquiry and knowledge production and to hone your analytical, communication, and problem-solving skills.
 In addition, we hope to assist you in developing the ability to examine scientific problems along with the technical expertise to ask and answer research questions from a range of disciplinary perspectives.
 We prepare our students for continued study in academia (thesis track) and also for careers in a range of fields, from environmental consulting to field geology to urban planning (capstone track).

 The department offers an M.S. in Geosciences, and students choose a concentration in Geography, Geology, or Water Science.
 M.S. students pursue either the research-intensive thesis track or the capstone track, described in more detail below.
-In addition, the department offers a post-graduate Professional Certificate in Geographic Information Systems (GIS), which can complement the M.S. degree in Geosciences and other fields and/or stand alone as a career-enhancing certificate (provide a link to the description of this program).
-The department also offers a Ph.D. in Chemistry with a concentration in geology (provide a link to a description of this degree).
+In addition, the department offers a post-graduate Professional Certificate in Geographic Information Systems (GIS), which can complement the M.S. degree in Geosciences and other fields and/or stand alone as a career-enhancing certificate.
+The department also offers a Ph.D. in Chemistry with a concentration in geology.
 The policies and practices outlined here expand those found in the University’s Graduate Catalog.
 Be sure you familiarize yourself with the requirements of the university, the college, and the department.

 In the Geosciences Graduate Handbook, we provide resources and suggestions on best practices as you make your way through the M.S. degree program in our department.
 The handbook is divided into sections that address different elements of the graduate experience.
 If you have questions about the content of the sections, please email email@example.com.